2016-2017 Academic year Positions are Now Posted – Apply Today!

 How do I apply?

-- Visit the College’s eCareerCenter to find positions you are interested in that begin in Spring 2016 (postings will be located under the eCareerCenter Jobs & Internships tab with position type ‘Saint Rose Graduate Assistantship’).
+- Visit the College’s eCareerCenter to find positions you are interested in that begin in the 2016-2017 academic year (postings will be located under the eCareerCenter Jobs & Internships tab with position type ‘Saint Rose Graduate Assistantship’).

 - Submit your resume and cover letter to each position you are interested in via eCareerCenter.